What is aPaaS (Application Platform as a Service)?

 Application Platform as a Service (aPaaS) is also referred to as Platform as a Service (PaaS).
-It is one the most sought after cloud computing models in addition to Infrastructure as a Service and Software as a Service.
-It empowers users with all vital capabilities for application development including hardware, storage or network capacity, and operating systems, to name a few.
-It is used for development of new applications as well as running existing applications.
+It is one of the most sought after cloud computing models, Infrastructure as a Service and Software as a Service.
+It empowers users with all vital capabilities for application development, including hardware, storage or network capacity, and operating systems, to name a few.

-In spite of such remarkable advantages, PaaS does have its own downside.
-There is an element of vendor lock in that must be kept in mind.
+Despite such remarkable advantages, PaaS does have its downside.
+There is an element of vendor lock-in that must be kept in mind.
 PaaS is designed with developers in mind.
-It facilitates deployment of code with no need to worry about runtime, server infrastructure, or operating system.
+It facilitates code deployment with no need to worry about runtime, server infrastructure, or operating system.
 Developers are not required to own and maintain data centers and can simply build and deploy code.
-The payment method of pay-as-you-use is also very convenient and cost effective.
+The payment method of pay-as-you-use is also very convenient and cost-effective.

-PaaS enjoys excellent popularity among developers since it is easy for them to focus all their efforts and concentration to development tasks, instead of bothering about execution and management aspects.
+PaaS enjoys excellent popularity among developers since it is easy to focus all their efforts and concentration on development tasks instead of bothering about execution and management aspects.
 Service providers of PaaS offer greater flexibility of scaling up or scaling down of CPU power in response to traffic.
-PaaS eliminates the need to separately purchase underlying hardware or software.
-It is one the most growing categories of cloud services. aPaaS offers a robust development platform for automating, configuring, and deploying the application in cloud.
+PaaS eliminates the need to purchase underlying hardware or software separately.
+It is one of the most growing categories of cloud services. aPaaS offers a robust development platform for automating, configuring, and deploying the application in the cloud.